High school girls basketball: Tremper finishes St. Joseph with late 15-0 run

 On Wednesday night, Giese straight up WENT.

-Her 6-foot presence inside complemented star point guard Alaina Brown, one of the area's best players.
+Her 6-foot presence inside complemented star point guard Aliana Brown, one of the area's best players.

-Brown, a 5-5 senior, hand another strong game, and was able to control the ball late in the game to help the Trojans stave off a game Lancers squad.
+Brown, a 5-5 senior, had another strong game with 19 points and was able to control the ball late in the game to help the Trojans stave off a game Lancers squad.

 St. Joseph, which features two freshmen, simply didn't have the mental fortitude to handle Tremper's trapping in the end.